Rather than resolutions, I prefer to set intentions. Time to take stock of my 2018 intentions and see how they played out.

 Like most 20-somethings, I had no idea what I was doing.
 There were a bunch of other 20-somethings out there stealing sharpies and Xeroxes to make ‘zines, but I felt like I belonged to a small, elite group of people with the mix of technical, editorial, and design skills required to make a website.

-Being able to say things like “I was doing that before it was cool” might be fun for a little while, but in the long run it doesn’t mean very much.
 What we now call blogs we used to call online diaries.
 No matter what you called them, they were homegrown, barbaric yawps in the wilderness.
-Major Media still wasn’t sure that this blogging thing was going to take off (that’s a direct quote from a VP of Public Affairs circa 2008).
-Continue reading “The Not-So Glamorous Life of a Working Grad Student”
+Traditional media still wasn’t sure that this blogging thing was going to take off (that’s a direct quote from a VP of Public Affairs circa 2008).
+Continue reading “The Not-So-Glamorous Life of a Working Grad Student”

 I’m glad you had your babies.
 I’m glad good people are raising the next generation.
 Your children are beautiful and special and I enjoy watching them play with you and take their first steps and say profound things at bedtime.